xmartinezpujol/react-planner/README.md

 * Storybook is used for component development, following the Component Driven Design (CDD) mindset.
 Snapshots and UI testing could be added there also.
 This is a common ground with designers also to improve the companies visual Styleguide and use it as a UI Explorer.

 * I added 1 E2E test in Cypress showing how to trigger actions on Storybook.
-That way you can also run E2E test on UI Explorers.
+That way you can also run E2E tests on UI Explorers.
 In the sample you can check that the Button action is triggered by Cypress.

 * I added React Router for routing to scale this app in the future.